rtthw/dreg/README.md

 # Dreg

-A simple terminal user interface library.
+A simple text-based user interface library that will run on just about anything.

 ## Quickstart